-Procedure Code: H0031

-Service Unit: Event-

-Telehealth: Available-

-• • • •

-Service Limits: Maximum of (four) 4 per year for members with complex behavioral healthcare needs (Coordinated Care) and (two) 2 per year per member with relatively simple behavioral healthcare needs (Focused Care).
+Procedure Code: H0031 Service Unit: Event Telehealth: Available with GT Modifier Service Limits: Maximum of four per year for members with complex behavioral healthcare needs (Coordinated Care) and two per year per member with relatively simple behavioral healthcare needs (Focused Care).
 The provider may request more units if a critical treatment juncture arises, however not until all current authorizations for H0031 are expired/utilized.
 The provider may request authorization to conduct one global assessment per year to reaffirm medical necessity and the need for continued care/services.
 Change of payer source does not justify H0031.